 Many qualified businesses can also secure funding via business credit cards.
-It works just like a personal credit card, and can be used for business expenses.
+It works just like a personal credit card and can be used for business expenses.
 These cards carry a maximum credit limit where borrowers can spend up to this maximum.
-The interest rates is charged on the balance of current charges, and not against the entire credit line.
+The interest rates are charged on the balance of current charges, and not against the entire credit line.
 The borrowers have to made monthly payments with interest.
 Once the balance is paid off, the funds will be available again for use by the borrower.

 - Commercial Mortgages

 Getting a commercial mortgage can help businesses purchase, renovate or refinance an existing commercial real estate through a credit union.
 Commercial loans offer competitive interest rates and down payment requirements.
 You can also secure 504 or 7(a) SBA loans for this purpose.
-The qualification criteria along with interest Rates and repayment terms can vary by lender.
+The qualification criteria along with interest rates and repayment terms can vary by lender.